 When industry observers share cap rates, they are summarized according to product type and location.
-It’s important to note that cap rates may vary from time to time depending on market factors.
+It’s important to note that cap rates may vary from time to time, depending on market factors.

-To have a better understanding, let’s look at some of the factors you should pay attention to while analyzing cap rate.
+To have a better understanding, let’s look at some of the factors you should pay attention to while analyzing the cap rate.

 Factors to Consider When Analyzing Cap Rate

-Determining the ideal cap rate is dependent on the property class you are looking into among other factors listed below.
+Determining the ideal cap rate is dependent on the property class you are looking into, among other factors listed below.

 Property class can also be referred to as asset class.
-It could be a hotel, office, retail, multi-family, just to name but a few.
+It could be a hotel, office, retail, or multi-family, just to name but a few.

 Among these property classes, multi-family seems to have the lowest cap rate.
-The market reality that has always been constant for the most part is that people will always be looking and needing a place to reside in irrespective of economic factors.
+The market reality that has always been constant for the most part is that people will always be looking for and needing a place to reside in irrespective of economic factors.

 That also means that it has the least level of real estate investment risk, a feature that makes this asset class a sure winner.

 The debate on what is a good cap rate for multi-family never seems to end.
-But the reality is the average cap rate for rental property can change from time to time as a result of fluctuating interest rates, old vs new buildings, and in some cases, economic conditions such as such as an influx of foreign investors and migrants such as is the case with Toronto.
+But the reality is the average cap rate for rental property can change from time to time as a result of fluctuating interest rates, old vs new buildings, and in some cases, economic conditions such as an influx of foreign investors and migrants, as is the case with Toronto.
 Enlisting the help of an investment consultant in knowing what the ideal cap rate is at any given time is a great way to go about this.

-Nevertheless, with a lower cap rate, you as an owner would be advantaged as it means you can sell higher because of demand.
+Nevertheless, with a lower cap rate, you, as an owner, would be advantaged as it means you can sell higher because of demand.

 There is an ever-raging debate as to whether the cap rate is the sole determining factor of buying or selling a piece of real estate.
-If you are buying, long before you even get to the cap rate, you will want to look at what is known as ‘debt coverage ratio’.
+If you are buying, long before you even get to the cap rate, you will want to look at what is known as the ‘debt coverage ratio’.

 In Toronto, the ratio should be at 1.25, meaning that your net operating income (NOI) is 25% higher at a minimum than your debt.
-If your NOI is at 50% more than your debt; i.e., 1.50, that is even better.
-In essence, debt coverage ratio is a far more important aspect in purchasing than the cap rate.
+If your NOI is at 50% more than your debt, i.e., 1.50, that is even better.
+In essence, the debt coverage ratio is a far more important aspect in purchasing than the cap rate.